grp-bork/samestr_flow/README.md

 ---
 # Usage

-The workflow run is controlled by environment-specific parameters (s. [run.config](config/run.config)) and studiy-specific parameters (s. [params.yml](config/params.yml)).
+The workflow run is controlled by environment-specific parameters (see [run.config](https://github.com/grp-bork/samestr_flow/blob/main/config/run.config)) and study-specific parameters (see [params.yml](https://github.com/grp-bork/samestr_flow/blob/main/config/params.yml)).
 The parameters in the `params.yml` can be specified on the command line as well.

 You can either clone this repository from GitHub and run it as follows
 ```